 For doctests, the tracebacks can be snipped as much as desired with the exception to the lines that designate a traceback.
 For non-syntax error tracebacks, this is the line of hyphens.
 For syntax error tracebacks, this is the line which lists the File and line number.

 '''

-init (options)

-Initialize self.
-See help(type(self)) for accurate signature.
+init(options)

 '''

 '''

 class IPython.lib.lexers.IPythonConsoleLexer(options)

 Bases: pygments.lexer.Lexer

 '''

 An IPython console lexer for IPython code-blocks and doctests, such as: